Lecture Notes in Cosmology: Boltzmann equation for baryons

 Performing the $d\mu$ integration and introducing the dipole $\Theta^{(S)}_1$, we obtain:

-This equation can be also obtained exploiting momentum conservation for the two-fluid system baryonic plasma plus photons and using Eq.~\eqref{Vequationgeneral}.
-In fact, momentum is not conserved individually for baryons and photon, but of course it is for the photon-baryon fluid.
-Let us write then Eq.~\eqref{Vequationgeneral} for the latter:
+This equation can also be obtained by exploiting momentum conservation for the two-fluid system composed of baryons and photons and using Eq.~\eqref{Vequationgeneral}.
+In fact, momentum is not conserved individually for baryons and photons, but, of course, it is for the photon-baryon fluid.
+Let us then write Eq.~\eqref{Vequationgeneral} for the latter:

-where we have neglected pressure and anisotropic stress for baryons, being them non-relativistic.
-Now, Eqs.~\eqref{monopoledeltanu}, \eqref{dipoleVnu} and \eqref{quadrupoleanisotropicstressnu} hold true also for photons.
+where we have neglected pressure and anisotropic stress for baryons, as they are non-relativistic.
+Now, Eqs.~\eqref{monopoledeltanu}, \eqref{dipoleVnu}, and \eqref{quadrupoleanisotropicstressnu} hold true also for photons.
 So we have:

 \hrulefill

 \begin{ex} Using the above definitions and Eq.~\eqref{le1equationphoton} obtain Eq.~\eqref{Vequationbaryons}. \end{ex}

 \hrulefill